kibriaislam/Subscription-Membership_Management_SaaS/README.md

 ## Architecture Overview

-The solution is structured using Clean Architecture, which means we've separated concerns into distinct layers:
+The solution is structured using Clean Architecture, which means I've separated concerns into distinct layers:

 - **Domain Layer**: Contains the core business entities and rules.
 This is where your business logic lives, completely independent of any external frameworks.
 - **Application Layer**: Handles use cases and business workflows.
-This is where we orchestrate operations using the CQRS pattern with MediatR.
+This is where I orchestrate operations using the CQRS pattern with MediatR.
 - **Infrastructure Layer**: Deals with external concerns like database access, file storage, and third-party services.
-This is where we implement the interfaces defined in the domain.
+This is where I implement the interfaces defined in the domain.
 - **API Layer**: The presentation layer that exposes RESTful endpoints and handles HTTP requests/responses.

 This separation makes the codebase easier to test, maintain, and extend over time.

 ## Technology Stack

-We're using modern .NET technologies to build a robust and performant application:
+I'm using modern .NET technologies to build a robust and performant application:

 - **.NET 8** - The latest LTS version of .NET, providing excellent performance and modern language features
 - **ASP.NET Core Web API** - For building RESTful APIs with built-in support for dependency injection, middleware, and more
-- **Entity Framework Core** - Our ORM of choice for database operations, with support for both PostgreSQL and MySQL
+- **Entity Framework Core** - My ORM of choice for database operations, with support for both PostgreSQL and MySQL
 - **JWT Authentication** - Secure token-based authentication for API access
-- **MediatR** - Implements the CQRS pattern, making our code more organized and testable
+- **MediatR** - Implements the CQRS pattern, making the code more organized and testable
 - **FluentValidation** - For comprehensive input validation with clear error messages
 - **Serilog** - Structured logging with file and console outputs for better debugging and monitoring
 - **Hangfire** - Background job processing for scheduled tasks like membership expiry checks